Manufacturer catalog

-February 11 Plant is a secretive North Korean defense plant in Hamhung that open reporting links to the Ryongsong Machine Complex and to the production and expansion of the Hwasong-11 family of solid-fuel ballistic missiles.
-In this catalog it provides builder context for North Korean missile entries, especially the KN-23 and KN-24 family names used in export and wartime reporting.
+February 11 Plant is a secretive North Korean defense plant in the Hamhung area that open reporting links to the Ryongsong Machine Complex and to the production and expansion of the Hwasong-11 family of solid-fuel ballistic missiles.
+Its public relevance comes from satellite-imagery analysis, North Korean state-media factory imagery, and reporting on the KN-23 and KN-24 family names applied outside North Korea.

-February 11 Plant is the catalog name for a heavily concealed North Korean weapons factory in the Hamhung area that analysts identify through satellite imagery and official photo comparisons.
+February 11 Plant is a heavily concealed North Korean weapons factory in the Hamhung area that analysts identify through satellite imagery and official photo comparisons.
 Open reporting places it inside the Ryongsong Machine Complex and treats it as a key missile-production node in North Korea's east-coast industrial belt.

-The archive uses this profile to anchor the builder context behind the KN-23 / KN-24 missile family and related North Korean missile-production coverage.
-Because the plant operates behind a limited public information wall, the profile stays close to what analysts, official reports, and state media have directly described.
+The plant is associated in open sources with the KN-23 / KN-24 missile family and broader Hwasong-11 solid-fuel tactical ballistic-missile production.
+Because the facility operates behind a limited public information wall, public description should stay close to what analysts, official reports, and state media have directly described.

 Ballistic missile assemblySolid-fuel missile productionDefense manufacturingMachine-building